marianavif/notes-archive/java-notes.md

 <br>

 ***abstrat class***: similar to a common class, it allows some (or all) of its methods to be only declared, not defined.
 A class which inherits from an abstract class must define all of the abstract methods.
-An abstract class cannot instantiate objects.
+An abstract class cannot instantiate objects and it must be extended.

 ***attribute***: characteristics of a class which distinguish its objects.